-A Fidelity Guarantee Account (Fidelity Account) helps provide financial reimbursement to people who suffer pecuniary loss or loss of property through the criminal or fraudulent actions of a licensed real estate or business agent, real estate settlement or business settlement agent or their employees in the course of a real estate settlement or business broking transaction.
+The Fidelity Guarantee Account helps provide financial reimbursement to people who suffer pecuniary loss or loss of property through the criminal or fraudulent actions of a licensed real estate or business agent, real estate settlement or business settlement agent or their employees in the course of a real estate settlement or business broking transaction.

-The Fidelity Account is financed through contributions from agents and sales representatives, interest on agents' trust accounts and interest generated by the Fidelity Account.
+The account is financed through contributions from agents and sales representatives, interest on agents' trust accounts and interest generated by the account.

 Before making a claim, please read the information provided below and view the Fidelity Account information bulletin